Minnesota Housing Partnership Receives $2 Million Federal Grant to Assist Rural and Native Communities

 “Through the Institute model, we bring together people who have never met to work collaboratively to address housing or community development issues in their region,” said Barbara Dolan, MHP’s interim Community Development Director.
 “It’s highly rewarding work for all involved.
 With this HUD funding, we’ll be able to do so much more to support rural and Native communities nationwide.”

-MHP is accepting applications for technical assistance through the Strengthening Rural Communities Program through July 13.
-Find out more and access the application here!
+MHP is accepting applications for technical assistance through the Strengthening Rural Communities Program.

 Stay tuned for a video explaining the assistance MHP provides through Strengthening Rural Communities!